Best Fertilizers for Peppers: Boost Your Pepper Harvest

 To incorporate compost into your pepper beds, spread a layer of compost on the soil surface and gently work it into the top few inches.
 Aim for a layer that is about 1 to 2 inches thick.

 You can also mix compost with your existing garden soil or use it as a mulch around the pepper plants.
-As it decomposes, compost integrates with the soil, improving its overall quality.
+Compost integrates with the soil as it decomposes, improving its overall quality.

 Remember to choose organic compost to ensure you use a product free from synthetic chemicals, pesticides, and genetically modified organisms.